903 RESNET Oversight of Quality Assurance Process

 903.2.1.2 RESNET shall review QAD applications to become a certified QAD and respond within 10 business days.

-903.2.2 RESNET DISCIPLINARY ACTIONS AGAINST A QUALITY ASSURANCE DESIGNEES
+903.2.2 RESNET DISCIPLINARY ACTIONS AGAINST A QUALITY ASSURANCE DESIGNEE

 RESNET shall comply with the following due process procedures in considering any probation, suspension or revocation actions against a certified Quality Assurance Designee.

-If RESNET determines at any time that a Quality Assurance Designee has failed to adhere to the requirements set forth in these Standards, RESNET shall notify the Quality Assurance Designee and the Rating Quality Assurance Provider by email, or other method which provides evidence of delivery, of the non-compliance and decisions under this section.
+If RESNET determines at any time that a Quality Assurance Designee has failed to adhere to the requirements set forth in these Standards, RESNET shall notify the Quality Assurance Designee and the Rating Quality Assurance Provider by email, or other method which provides evidence of delivery, of the non-compliance and proposed disciplinary action under this section.
 Notification shall include:

 903.2.2.1.1 Entire basis and justification for the disciplinary action;

-Failure of a Quality Assurance Designee to properly fulfill their responsibilities as specified in these Standards may include one or more of the following actions by RESNET:
+Failure of a Quality Assurance Designee to properly fulfill their responsibilities as specified in these Standards may include one or more of the following actions by RESNET after satisfaction of the due process procedures set forth in Section 903.2.2 – RESNET DISCIPLINARY ACTIONS AGAINST A QUALITY ASSURANCE DESIGNEE and Section 911 – Hearing Procedures of this chapter:

 903.2.2.2.5 At the Rating Quality Assurance Provider’s expense, further oversight by RESNET of the QAD and the Provider’s processes and procedures;